Detecting Identification Failure in Moment Condition Models: Introduction

-The quasi-Jacobian can also be used to compute standard errors in the sandwich formula when sample moments are non-smooth.
-This may be of practical interest.
-An adaptive sampling procedure based on the Population Monte Carlo (PMC) principle is introduced to generate uniform draws on level sets of the objective function.
-This is useful for test inversion and projection inference: when the confidence set is narrow, a grid search can be very time-consuming whereas the PMC algorithm builds a sequence of proposals with higher acceptance rates that converges to a uniform distribution on the desired level set.
-This can also be used to compute confidence sets for partially identified models.

-Monte-Carlo simulations illustrate the finite sample behaviour of the quasi-Jacobian and the test procedure.
-The procedure in \citet{Andrews2012} is used as a benchmark.
-The approach is then applied to conduct joint inference on risk-aversion and the inverse elasticity of substitution in the long-run risks model of \citet{bansal2004}.
-The results suggest that several nuisance parameters are weakly identified but several are (semi)-strongly identified.
-This implies that standard inferences based on t or wald statistics are not asymptotically valid; full projection inference is asymptotically valid but conservative.
+Monte-Carlo simulations illustrate the results for a simple consumption-based asset pricing model.
+In the empirical application, the procedure is used to conduct joint inference on risk-aversion and the inverse elasticity of substitution in the long-run risks model of \citet{bansal2004}.
+The results suggest that several nuisance parameters are weakly identified but not all; some are (semi)-strongly identified.
+This implies that standard inferences based on t or Wald statistics are not asymptotically valid and full projection inference is valid, but conservative.
+Given the number of parameters in the application, the standard approach of performing test inversion using a grid search is very computationally demanding.
+Instead, an adaptive sampling procedure based on the Population Monte Carlo (PMC) principle draws uniformly on level sets of the objective function.
+This makes it possible to conduct robust inference on more complex models like the empirical application: the quasi-Jacobian and 5,000 uniform draws on the confidence set are computed in about 4 hours on a desktop computer.